I rap my hiking poles against the asphalt of the parking lot, eager to get started. “Got everything?”

 Sounds good to me – we’re ready to climb a volcano.

 A day before the climb, we drive down to explore the area around Mount St Helens.
-The road around the volcano is in rough shape, with sudden dips and ridges due to the shifting ash beneath it.
+The road around the volcano is in rough shape, with dips and ridges due to the shifting ash beneath it.
 Our first stop is Lava Canyon, a series of waterfalls tumbling through channels of hardened lava.
-I can’t stop saying the word “lava” – it rolls off the tongue like a bubbling river of plasma, weirdly lascivious.
+I can’t stop saying the word “lava” – it rolls off the tongue like a river of plasma, weirdly lascivious.

 At the Ape Caves, we walk a mile to the upper entrance for the top-down approach.
 We descend through a hole in the earth into the 2.5 mile long tunnel carved by flowing lava 2000 years ago.
-Someone had pooped next to the “Live Don’t Exist” graffiti at the very top of the tunnel, a bizarre start to the time-altering walk through the dark.
+Someone had pooped next to the “Live Don’t Exist” graffiti at the very top of the tunnel, a bizarre start to the walk through the dark.

 Climbing the Volcano

 Fortunately, 5:30 am brings starry skies and a clear dawn.

 Here’s some backstory: Mount St Helens issues 100 permits a day to climb above 4800 feet during the peak season.
 We obtained our permits back in April.
 Only weeks later, Russ’s father passed away from brain cancer.
 He had been fascinated with the volcano in life but never got to visit it, so Russ brings along some of his ashes to spread at the top.

 The ashes are a dense 10 pounds, so we spend some time dividing them up in plastic bags among our packs.
 I’m paranoid about spilling them on the picnic table – the last thing I want to do is be disrespectful, but we also try to add levity to the situation.
 I suspect he would have wanted nothing less.